mquandalle/meteor-typescript-compiler/README.md

 * Trying to read a form field value? use `(<HTMLInputElement>evt.target).value`.
 * [WebStorm 7](http://www.jetbrains.com/webstorm/) is an excellent IDE for TypeScript and Node web applications in general.

+## Updates

+May 6 2014 - switched internal compiler to ts-compiler, full support for ts 1.0